Henvezz95/BarBeR/README.md

   - ultralytics_detector.py: loads an Ultralytics model (YOLO or RT-DETR supported) in .pt or .pth format and uses it for localization
   - yun_detector.py:
   - zamberletti_detector.py:
   - zharkov_detector.py: uses the deep-learning architecture proposed by A. Zharkov and I. Zagaynov in the 2019 paper ["Universal Barcode Detector via Semantic Segmentation"](https://arxiv.org/abs/1906.06281).
-The model must be a pytorch model.
+The model must be a Pytorch model.
 The class can be used for both 1D and 2D barcode detection.
+* config: contains the .yaml configuration files for each Python script that needs a configuration file.
+These configuration files are examples and can be modified depending on the configuration needed.
 * python: contains all Python files, including all test scripts.
 In particular:
+  - test_single_class.py: test a set of detection algorithms on the test set considering only barcodes of one class i.e. 1D or 2D.
+The test measures precision, recall, F1-scores, mAP0.5, and mAP[0.5:0.95] of all methods.
-  -
+  - test_multi_class.py:
-  -
+  - time_benchmark.py:
 * scripts: contains bash scripts to run pipelines of python files (useful for k-fold cross-validation)
 * results: contains the results produced by running the tests.
 Results are divided into 2 categories:
   - reports: are .yaml files generated after running a Python test